leoshimo/cogni/README.md

 (global-set-key (kbd "M-c") #'leoshimo/cogni-on-region)
 ```

+This binding is useful across a wide range of tasks, for example:

+- Normalizing non-uniform text - e.g. unstructured logs to structured JSON events.
+- Editing or organizing text semantically - e.g. rewording or grouping by category.
+- Generating summary for an Org Agenda doc.

 ### In Vim

-Vim can run external shell commands on entire buffer or visual selection.
+Vim can run external shell commands on entire buffer or visual selection to
+power similar workflows possible form Emacs.
 See `h :!` in vim.

-This allows workflows like:
+For example, given a bulleted list of fruits, it an be sorted by color by:

-1. Select a list of fruits in visual mode
+1. Selecting the list of fruits in visual mode
 2. Type `:!cogni -s "Sort this list by color"`
-3. Selection is replaces - list of fruits is sorted by color